rebeccatraceyt/WhatTheBlank/README.md

 - There are two categories that the developer would like to implement in future releases:
      - **Beat The Clock**
           - Allowing users to race against the clock in their chosen category.
           - The developer did try to implement this feature in the current release but it created a bug that was, unfortunately, beyond their skill level.
-After further learning, the developer hopes to tackle this.
+After further learning, the developer hopes to apply this to future releases.
      - **Random Round**
-          - A category that would call in a random question from the provide arrays to create a completely random set of questions for players.
+          - A category that would call in questions from all categories, in no particular order, creating a completely random set of questions for players.
           - The developer held off on this feature in the current release in order to further develop their skills to be able to implement the feature properly.
-Although a simplified version could have been implemented, the developer believed that it would not do the name justice.
+Although a simplified version could have been implemented, the developer believed that this would not do the name justice.
 - An online leadership board, allowing players to see the High Scores of other players.
      - This would require the use of a database in order to implement.
 - Branching out into other versions of the game, for example: